mohammeddahhani/A-BFT-idle-delay-probability/README.md

 - We then deduce the distribution of the number of attempts in an A-BFT period.
 - We extend the last step to find the distribution of the number of attempts in k periods.
-- The probability that `k` periods later the station enters idle state is equal to the probability a station reaches `MaxAttempts` after `k` periods since the last time it was active.
+- The probability that `k` periods later the station enters idle state is equal to the probability a station reaches `MaxAttempts` after `k` periods since the last time it became active.

 # Requires: